-Goal 2: Foster community awareness of library services.
-Objectives 2.1: By March 2014, establish a process for community dialogue. Ō 2.2: Beginning January 2015, annually evaluate and implement the most effective methods to communicate with the community.
-Marketing 2.3: Beginning July 2015, strengthen participation in major community outreach events.
-2 2.4: Starting in January 2016, enhance the community's understanding of the library.
-2.5: Beginning April 2018, plan and implement a new branding campaign to enhance the community's knowledge of the library's services and celebrate the library's 50th anniversary.
+Goal 2: Foster community awareness of librai y services.

+- 2.1: By March 2014, establish a process for community dialogue. - 2.2: Beginning January 2015, annually evaluate and implement the most effective methods to communicate with the community. - 2.3: Beginning July 2015, strengthen participation in major community outreach events. - 2.4: Starting in January 2016, enhance the community's understanding of the value of the library. - 2.5: By November 2019 create a plan to celebrate the library's 50th anniversary.